sofatutor/function-playground/tasks/prd-share-panel-layouts-and-toggles.md

 #### 4.5 URL behavior
 - Use simple query params with backwards compatibility
-- Live toggles update URL immediately when changed in SharePanel
+- Live toggles update URL immediately when changed in the Settings modal
-- Admin/layout changes update URL only when SharePanel closes or URL loads
+- Admin/layout changes update URL only when the Settings modal closes or when loading from URL
-- Legacy `funcOnly` parameter automatically converted to `tools=false`
 - generateShareUrl() includes shapes, formulas, grid position, and ShareViewOptions

 #### 4.6 Environment Configuration